 Poetics is one of the famous works by Aristotle.
 It is one of the important works on literary criticism produced ever but still it has some anomalies and defects.
 It looks that the treatise we have is might not the same as Aristotle wrote.
 The Poetics is apparently incomplete and lacks many subjects of its own.
-It contains a discussion on the concept of imitation, fine arts, tragedy, epic, comedy, and literary criticism.
-The major part of poetics covers tragedy: but it does not explain many things like the term catharsis that is unexplained, epic and comedy are discussed slightly, Aristotle totally neglected lyrical poetry in the Poetics.
+It contains, indeed, a discussion on concept of imitation, fine arts, tragedy, epic, comedy, and literary criticism.
+The major part of poetics covers tragedy: but it does not explain many things like the term catharsis that is unexplained, epic and comedy are discussed slightly, lyrical poetry is totally neglected in the Poetics.

 Poetics contain totally twenty-six chapters.
 Below is a brief summary of each chapter of Poetics.